dustlang/cargo/src/doc/src/reference/registries.md

 should validate the crate, make it available for download, and add it to the index.

-The body of the data sent by Cargo is:
+The body of the data sent by Payload is:

 - 32-bit unsigned little-endian integer of the length of JSON data.
 - Metadata of the package as a JSON object.